Four Weatherstripping Types

 - Interlocking metal channels- Best weather seal, Very difficult to install as alignment is critical.

-Remember always to ask for at least 10% of additional weatherstripping material, and also consider that weatherstripping comes in varying depths and widths, that will depend on where you are going to install it.
+Remember always to ask for at least 10 percent of additional weatherstripping material, and also consider that weatherstripping comes in varying depths and widths, that will depend on where you are going to install it.